karencfisher/password-generator/README.md

 !['my email password'](Screenshot1.jpg)

 2) spice it up (technically speaking, we are 'salting' the opriginal phrase).
 Enter a memorable phrase we can also remember.
+Make this part as unique as you can, even if that is one password you need to write down somewhere.

 !['my secret recipie'](Screenshot2.jpg)